Jean-Claude Gaudin: Senate, Mayor of Marseille and Minister

 In September 1989, he was a candidate for the senatorial elections and won the district.
-In 1992, the renewal of the regional council of Provence-Alpes-Côte d'Azur enlisted much media interest.
-He then had to face the growing power of Jean-Marie Le Pen and the Front National.
-At the end of a harsh and difficult campaign, he carried the vote again, beating Bernard Tapie and Jean-Marie Le Pen.
-He was also re-elected president of the regional council on 27 March 1992.
+In 1992, Gaudin carried the vote again, beating Bernard Tapie and Jean-Marie Le Pen.
+He was also re-elected president of the regional council of Provence-Alpes-Côte-d'Azur on 27 March 1992.

-In 1983, Gaudin tried to unseat Gaston Defferre as Mayor of Marseille, and lost for a handful of votes.
+In 1983, Gaudin tried to unseat Gaston Defferre as Mayor of Marseille, and lost by a handful of votes.
 In 1989, he was expected to win against Defferre's successor Robert Vigouroux, but lost again.
 In 1995, Gaudin stood for the post of Mayor along with maintaining his position as a senator.
-He won with an absolute majority of 55 City council men out of 101 and was installed as Mayor of Marseille on 25 June 1995.
+He won with an absolute majority of 55 City councilmen out of 101 and was installed as Mayor of Marseille on 25 June 1995.

+From June 1995 to September 1996, Gaudin was president of football club Olympique de Marseille.
+The club had recently filed for bankruptcy in the aftershocks of the French football bribery scandal.

-On 7 November 1995, on a proposal from Alain Juppé, the President of the Republic Jacques Chirac named Jean-Claude Gaudin Minister for Integration and City and Regional Planning.
-On 14 July 1997, he was made Chevalier of the Légion d'honneur.
+On 7 November 1995, on a proposal from Alain Juppé, President Jacques Chirac named Jean-Claude Gaudin Minister for Integration and City and Regional Planning.

-On 6 October 1998, he became Vice-President of the Senate.
-He was re-elected Mayor of Marseilles again on 25 March 2001 as well as 16 March 2008, and president of the Urban Community Marseilles Provence Métropole on 11 April.
-On 3 October 2001, Jean-Claude Gaudin was re-elected as Vice-President of the Senate for a second time.
-In 2004, he was re-elected for a third time as Vice-President of the Senate.
+On 6 October 1998, he became vice-president of the Senate.
+He was re-elected Mayor of Marseille again on 25 March 2001 as well as 16 March 2008, and president of the Urban Community of Marseille Provence Métropole on 11 April.
+On 3 October 2001, Jean-Claude Gaudin was re-elected as vice-president of the Senate for a second time.
+In 2004, he was re-elected for a third time as vice-president of the Senate.

 In 2004, Gaudin was interim president of the UMP after Alain Juppé stepped down and before Nicolas Sarkozy was elected.
+He was interim president again in 2007 after Nicolas Sarkozy stepped down, alongside Pierre Méhaignerie and Brice Hortefeux.

 In 2013, he announced he would run for Mayor a fourth time.
-In the first round of the election, he obtained 37,64% of the votes.
-In the second round he garnered 42,39% while the Socialist candidate got 31,09 and Front National's candidate 26,51.
+In the first round of the election, he obtained 37.64% of the votes.
+In the second round he garnered 42.39% while the Socialist candidate got 31,09 and Front National's candidate 26,51.
 On 4 April, the municipal council in Marseille elected him as mayor for a new period with no opposing candidate.

+In June 2017, he announced that he would not be seeking another term in the 2020 municipal elections.
+He held his last municipal council—the 198th— on 27 January 2020 and supported the candidacy of Martine Vassal against Bruno Gilles to succeed to him.
+In May 2020, during the COVID-19 pandemic, Gaudin announced ordering 1.5 million face masks for residents of Marseille, and advocated a policy of voluntary screening.

+The left-wing candidate Michèle Rubirola was elected by the municipal council to succeed to him on 4 July 2020.
+Soon after, he was named by the new mayor as head of the ecumenical association Marseille Espérance, founded in 1990 by his predecessor Robert Vigouroux.